Orion Chan

-Tell us about what do you currently do?
+What do you currently do?

-Tell us about your sporting background?
+Tell us about your sporting background.

-I grew up fortunate enough to be able to try a few sports within and outside school, such as swimming, kung fu, and tennis.
+I grew up fortunate enough to be able to try quite a few sports within and outside school, such as swimming, kung fu, and tennis.
 However, the sport which I stuck with was rugby.
-I started playing rugby when I was eight at a local club, then quickly time passed and I was soon part of the Hong Kong Podium Programme, essentially the national youth elite academy.
+I started playing rugby when I was eight at a local club, then quickly time passed and I was soon part of the Hong Kong Podium Programme - essentially, the national youth elite academy.
 At this point, rugby took over my life, but as it did, I realised more and more that elite sport wasn’t for me.
 By the time I got to University, I soon only played rugby recreationally, and now, not at all.

 Why did you want to become a member of the Youth Board?